Skip to content

 Experts say it's generally not a good idea to stop taking creatine abruptly.
 Instead, it's best to slowly wean yourself off of it by reducing your dosage over time.
 This will help minimize potential side effects and allow your body to adjust to its normal state gradually.

 Creatine is not cheap.
-If you're on a budget, quitting creatine can free up some extra cash that you can put towards other things, like new workout clothes or healthy snacks to fuel your workouts.
+If you're on a budget, quitting creatine can free up some extra cash for other things, like new workout clothes or healthy snacks to fuel your workouts.

-One of the main benefits of taking creatine is that it helps build muscle mass.
-So, if you stop taking it, you may start to see a loss in muscle mass.
-This is especially true if you don't change your workout routine or diet when you stop taking creatine.
+Creatine helps build muscle mass.
+So, if you stop taking it, you may see muscle mass loss, especially when you don’t change your workout routine and diet.

 FAQs